jxilt/blockchain/README.md

 ## With Cargo

-The webserver takes a single command-line flag, `-p`, specifying the port to serve on.
+The webserver can be run using cargo.
+It takes a single command-line flag, `-p`, specifying the port to serve on.
 For example:

-    cargo run blockchain -p <port_number>
+    cargo run server -p <port_number>

 ## With Docker

-The webserver can run using Docker, serving on port `10005`.
+The webserver can be run using Docker, serving on port `10005`.
 For example:

-    docker build .
+    docker build -t jxilt/server .
-    docker run --publish 10005:10005 --detach <image_name>
+    docker run --publish 10005:10005 --detach server:latest

+## With Kubernetes

+The webserver can be run using Kubernetes, serving on port `10005`.
+For example:

+    docker push jxilt/server
+    kubectl apply -f deployment.yaml
+    minikube service server-entry